ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Hartwick College Tuition Waivers

 Schools sometimes offer tuition waivers to certain groups, to reduce the total cost of attendance.
-Some schools offer tuition waivers for employees and their family members, underrepresented students, or military students.
-Even if you qualify for a waiver, other expenses and fees are the responsibility of the student.
+Some colleges offer tuition waivers for employees and their family members, underrepresented students, or military students.
+Even with a tuition waiver, other expenses and fees are the responsibility of the student.

 Check the financial aid website for more information on payment plans and tuition waivers.